 Exception: 0.75% reduction

 However, there are two different situations in which the required salary could be lower.
 It is possible to apply a reduction of 0.75% in the following cases:

 - The application for this residence permit is made by an SME that is part of a strategic sector.
 That is to say, the worker will start working in a company with these characteristics

 - The worker applying for the visa is a young professional under 30 years of age

 In many cases, the composition of the employee’s salary is divided into a fixed part and a variable part (i.e. the extra part that depends on whether the objectives set are achieved).

 It is important to bear in mind that, for the application, only the fixed part of the salary offer will be taken into account, and not the variable part.

 In addition, and in order to comply with the 100% contract-salary requirements, bear in mind that if the company pays part of your salary in kind, this cannot exceed 30% of the total salary.

-So much for the exact figures so that you will have no problem meeting the salary requirement as highly qualified professional.
-If you still have any doubts, or would like our team of lawyers to handle the whole application for you, do not hesitate to contact us using the form below, we will respond within 24-28 hours!
+Now you know the exact figure requirement as a highly qualified professional.
+If you still have any doubts, or would like our team of lawyers to handle the whole application for you, do not hesitate to contact us.